Provinces of Rwanda

 The provinces of Rwanda (Kinyarwanda: intara) are divided into districts (akarere) and municipalities (umujyi).
-Prior to January 1, 2006, Rwanda was composed of 12 provinces.
-The Rwandan government decided to establish new provinces in an attempt to address issues that arose from the genocide against the Tutsis.
-The new provinces were to be "ethnically-diverse administrative areas".
+Prior to 1 January 2006, Rwanda was composed of 12 provinces.
+The Rwandan government decided to establish new provinces in an attempt to address issues that arose from the genocide against the Tutsis, such as decentralising power and the "suppression of reminders of the genocide".
+The new provinces were to be "ethnically-diverse administrative areas" instead.

 Until 2002, the provinces were called prefectures (perefegitura).

-Provinces

-As of January 1, 2006 the five provinces of Rwanda are:
+Administrative divisions